Training Sessions Build Capacity for Recovery and Planning

 New York's Department of State completed an evaluation of Sandy’s impacts on natural and cultural resources using the Roadmap approach.
 Working with staff from the Office for Coastal Management, they also created a composite map of inundation hazards and future flood risk.
 This map was used to support a community reconstruction program called New York Rising.
 The map eventually helped local partners assess the vulnerability of key community assets.
 As part of the mapping effort, staff members from New York communities received training that could help them undertake independent mapping projects in the future.

 The partners also learned of other tools and training related to long-term community recovery planning.
-These resources include NOAA’s Coastal County Snapshots, CanVis, Sea Level Rise and Coastal Flooding Impacts Viewer, and the Habitat Priority Planner (see sidebar for links).
+These resources include NOAA’s Coastal County Snapshots, CanVis, and the Sea Level Rise Viewer.
 Having access to new tools—and the skills to use them—helped many communities begin planning for long-term recovery and resilience.

 The Roadmap for Adapting to Coastal Risk helped planners complete the important step of assessing damages from Sandy.
 It also took them a step further, helping them identify funding requirements for recovery.
 Training for Coastal Inundation Mapping also enhanced the capacity of local offices to undertake future mapping efforts in support of local vulnerability assessments.
 In the wake of Sandy's impacts, partners in New York learned of tools, data, training, and other resources available to aid in the long-term recovery and resilience planning for their coastal communities.